-Trustpilot is not in a position to decide on disputes between companies and reviewers who disagree about the events relating to buying or service experiences.
+Trustpilot is not in a position to decide on disputes between businesses and reviewers who disagree about the events relating to buying or service experiences.

-If a company and a reviewer disagree about what happened during a particular buying or service experience, Trustpilot takes a neutral stance.
+If a businesses and a reviewer disagree about what happened during a particular buying or service experience, Trustpilot takes a neutral stance.

 We take a neutral stance

 In these situations, we don't see ourselves as being in a position to determine who's right or wrong, or which set of facts is correct.
 We're not a court of law.
-Rather, Trustpilot is a community that facilitates dialogue between companies and consumers.
-Therefore, we don't have any other option than to take a neutral stance.
+Rather, we are a community that facilitates dialogue between businesses and consumers.

-If companies engage with customers in a constructive way and show they genuinely care about their customers, this often leaves Trustpilot users with a good impression.
-We also note that reviewers are able to edit their reviews at any time to reflect a changed opinion of a company.
+If businesses engage with customers in a constructive way and show they genuinely care about their customers, this often leaves Trustpilot users with a good impression.
+We also note that reviewers are able to edit their reviews at any time to reflect a changed opinion of a business.

-If you have any questions, please don't hesitate to contact our Compliance Team at firstname.lastname@example.org.
+If you have any questions, please don't hesitate to contact our Content Integrity Team.